 Figure 1: Compound ratio of noun/verb POS tags against attraction

-In order to express the proportions of nominal and verbal tagging, the ratio of the less dominant word class to the more dominant word class was taken per lemma, subtracted 1 for dominantly verbal uses, while 1 was subtracted for dominantly nominal uses.
+In order to express the proportions of nominal and verbal tagging, the ratio of the less dominant word class to the more dominant word class was taken per lemma.
+When a lemma had a dominantly verbal use, the value was subtracted from 1, while 1 was subtracted from the value for dominantly nominal uses.
 This puts the measure into the range [–1,1] with –1 when the item was always tagged as verb, +1 when it was always tagged as noun and 0 when there was a perfect balance.
 Figure 1 shows the statistical attraction (measured by the log-likelihood ratio (cf. Evert 2005)) to nominal and verbal uses plotted against the mentioned conversion ratio.
-Note that the cases with statistical repulsion are not part of the plot.
+Note that lemmas that exhibit negative statistical association to the respective POS tag are omitted in the plot.
 The measure appears to connect the two distributions well, resulting in a rather homogenous continuum across which the attraction to nominal/verbal uses increases monotonously.
 The “uncanny valley” at around 0 is less densely populated, which is expected since there should be discretization effects between the word classes considering afore-mentioned clustering effects.

 Methodology